 On this page you will find a description of the procedures in accordance with which the information contained in the website www.legance.it is managed, with reference to the processing of personal data of the users who access this website.
 This information notice is also provided pursuant to Art.
 13 of the EU Regulation 2016/679 (the “GDPR”) - to whomsoever will access the website.
 The information notice is provided with regard to the website www.legance.it only, and not with regard to other websites accessed by the user through links.
 Personal data will be processed in accordance with the GDPR and its implementing EU and Italian laws, as amended and integrated from time to time (the “Applicable Privacy Law”).

 Following access to this website, data regarding identified or identifiable persons may be processed.
-The “controller” of such data processing shall be Legance - Avvocati Associati, with offices in Rome, at Via San Nicola da Tolentino no. 67, 00187, in Milan, at Via Dante no. 7, 20121, in London in Aldermary House, 10-15 Queen Street, EC4N 1TX, in New York, 780 Third Avenue, NY 10017.
+The “controller” of such data processing shall be Legance - Avvocati Associati, with offices in Rome, at Via San Nicola da Tolentino no. 67, 00187, in Milan, at Via Broletto no. 20, 20121, in London in Aldermary House, 10-15 Queen Street, EC4N 1TX, in New York, 780 Third Avenue, NY 10017.

 Legance - Avvocati Associati and its partners are not regulated by the Solicitors Regulation Authority (the "SRA") and the SRA’s compulsory insurance scheme does not apply to them (they are instead covered by equivalent Italian insurance).